GWCustom/bfabric-web-apps/docs/important_functions.md

 This function uses the environment information provided in `token_data` to determine the appropriate configuration for initializing the `Bfabric` instance.
 It reads the configuration from a predefined path (`CONFIG_FILE_PATH`) and applies the environment settings.

+> **Note:** This requires a properly configured authentication block in your `.yml` config file, typically located at the path specified by `CONFIG_FILE_PATH`.
+For details on how to set this up, refer to the [bfabricPy documentation](https://fgcz.github.io/bfabricPy/).

 If you want to explore the implementation of the `get_power_user_wrapper()` function in more detail, check out the [source code on GitHub](https://github.com/GWCustom/bfabric-web-apps/blob/main/bfabric_web_apps/utils/get_power_user_wrapper.py).

 ```python